AviatrixSystems/Docs/HowTos/troubleshooting_playbook_aviatrix_controller.rst

       * Check network configuration

 T_03.
-Verify Application layer by sending ICMP traffic to the domain name of Aviatrix Controller
+[OPTIONAL] Verify Application layer by sending ICMP traffic to the domain name of Aviatrix Controller
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

    * For troubleshooting purpose, please temporarily allow ICMP traffic from your environment's IP on Aviatrix Controller in Cloud Platform